humleflue/P4/ANTLR/README.md

 Follow [this guide](https://stackoverflow.com/a/1051705/12545726) to add the two `.jar` files found in the `./Dependencies` directory to the project.

-After doing the above, you should be able to build and run the program from the top right of IntelliJ IDEA by pressing the `Run selected configuration` button symbolized by the tilted green triangle. **If the tilted green triangle is greyed out**, left click the `Main` file in the Project tool window and select `Run 'Main'` from the dropdown menu.
+After doing the above, you should be able to build and run the program from the top right of IntelliJ IDEA by pressing the `Run selected configuration` button symbolized by the tilted green triangle. **If the tilted green triangle is greyed out**, left click the `Main` file in the `Project tool` sidebar and select `Run 'Main'` from the dropdown menu.